 Instructions

-- In a large bowl, toss the shrimp with salt, garlic powder, onion powder, chili powder, cumin, black pepper, and paprika until everything is well coated.
+- In a large bowl, toss the shrimp with salt, garlic powder, onion powder, chili powder, cumin, black pepper, and paprika until fully coated.

-- Heat olive oil in a large skillet over medium high heat.
-Add the diced onion and bell pepper, and cook for about 8 minutes, stirring now and then, until the vegetables are tender.
+- Heat olive oil in a large skillet over medium-high heat.
+Add diced onion and bell pepper, and sauté for about 8 minutes until soft and tender.

-- Add the seasoned shrimp to the skillet and cook for about 3 minutes, just until the shrimp turns plump and pink.
-Transfer everything to a bowl and set it aside.
+- Add the seasoned shrimp to the skillet and cook for about 3 minutes, just until the shrimp turn pink and plump.
+Transfer the mixture to a bowl and set aside.

-- Use the remaining 1 tablespoon of butter to cook the last two quesadillas the same way.
+- Repeat with the remaining 1 tablespoon of butter and the last two quesadillas.

-- Serve the quesadillas hot, with guacamole, pico de gallo, or salsa on the side.
+- Serve warm with guacamole, pico de gallo, or your favorite salsa.

 Notes

-- If you're using frozen shrimp, make sure to thaw it fully and pat it dry before cooking.
+- If you’re using frozen shrimp, make sure you thaw them completely and pat them dry before seasoning so they cook up nice and juicy.

 Nutrition Information